mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 **THE THREE IMPERIUMS**
 In reality, there has only ever been a _Third_ Imperium.
-Its predecessors, the Ziru Sirka and Rule of Man were never referred to as ‘imperiums’ during the eras in which they existed but using the terms First, Second and Third Imperium simplifies the terminology and makes for a convenient narrative.
+Its predecessors, the Ziru Sirka and Rule of Man were never referred to as 'imperiums' during the eras in which they existed but using the terms First, Second and Third Imperium simplifies the terminology and makes for a convenient narrative.

-The First Imperium was the Ziru Sirka or ‘Grand
+The First Imperium was the Ziru Sirka or 'Grand
-Empire of the Stars’ of the Vilani.
+Empire of the Stars' of the Vilani.
 After the Terrans defeated the Vilani in the Interstellar Wars, the victorious successor state has been given several names over the course of history.
 Terran Admiral